manpagez: man pages & more

 recognized as the third argument to the AU macro; the Pv ("private"

-heading) register; and the OK (other keywords), and PM (proprietary
+heading) register; and the OK (other keywords) and PM (proprietary

 markings) macros.

-type 4.
+for memorandum type 4.

-nroff command lines with DWB mm, are not recognized.
+with DWB, are not recognized.

 o When setting the registers L or W from the command line, use an